RoshanVarghese/ElectricityDemandForecasts/README.md

 # Electricity Demand Forecasting Dashboard

 This project provides an interactive web application to forecast electricity demand by leveraging climatic data.
-It compares the performance of three different forecasting models (Naive, SARIMAX, and LSTM) and allows users to predict future energy consumption based on expected weather conditions.
+It compares the performance of three different forecasting models (Prophet, SARIMAX, and LSTM) and allows users to predict future energy consumption based on expected weather conditions.

 ## The Dataset